yessiremak/survivio-plus/README.md

 > **Are pull requests allowed?**

 Your contributions are always welcome.
 If you see something that should be improved or a feature added, feel free to fork this repo and create a PR.

+> **Is the Hack working?**

+Wow.
+I never thought I would have to add this but recently people with insignificant IQs have been asking me this.